Register of Land Owner Declarations

 What is a section 31(6) declaration?

 To provide a more robust method of establishing the position in relation to rights of way on a landholding, a landowner can lodge documents with the local authority, as specified by section 31(6) of the Highways Act 1980.
-Two sets of documentation are required.
+Two sets of documents are required.

 Secondly, within 20 years of the original deposition, a second map and a sworn declaration (the "declaration") that no additional ways have been dedicated since the original deposition was made.
-Case law (i.e. judgments from the courts) has shown that without the two sets of documentation (the deposition and the declaration, together with the maps) any papers submitted are of minimal value.
+Case law (i.e. judgments from the courts) has shown that without the two sets of documents (the deposition and the declaration, together with the maps) any papers submitted are of minimal value.
 Several of the entries on this register almost certainly fall short of the standard required.

 In the event that a claim for a right of way is subsequently made relating to public use during the period between the submission of the deposition and the subsequent declaration, the existence of the documentation will, in most cases, be sufficient to refute that claim.

-Public availability of the register
+Public Availability of the Register

 Although the register of section 31(6) Highways Act documentation held by the local authority has always been open to public inspection, very few people know about it or have the time and opportunity to inspect it on Council premises.
 The Countryside and Rights of Way Act 2000 (CROW Act) introduced a requirement to make the register available on the Council's website.